daisyy125/ga-project-2-spelling/README.md

 I would love improvement feedbacks or advice on how to tackle my unsolved problems.
 In addition, if there are any bugs you've come across, you can:
 - Create an issue on the repo.
 - Submit a pull request with your proposed improvements.
+- There are two branches (Master and Thesaurus-branch).
+I'm currently testing a new Thesaurus feature that is being worked on under Thesaurus-branch.

 Thank you in advance!